Core Concepts

 - Although Kr is rarely present on Earth it is abundant on stars like the sun.

 - Krypton has a half life of 10.76 years.
-When in an electric field its appearance is a whitish glow.
+When in an electric field, its appearance is a whitish glow.

-- The flash from a camera contains Krypton, because of the bright light source, in the medical field krypton is used to detect abnormal heart openings.
+- The flash from a camera contains krypton.
+Because of the bright light source, in the medical field krypton is used to detect abnormal heart openings.

-- Krypton will emit a reddish orange light when it is placed in high pressure low temperature environments.
+- Krypton will emit a reddish-orange light when it is placed in high pressure low temperature environments.
 Sir William Ramsey and Morris Travers observed this when they first discovered the element.
-Since then this color has become significant in signs that are fluorescent like “exit” signs in buildings.
+Since then, this color has become significant in signs that are fluorescent like “exit” signs in buildings.

-- Kr discharges a greenish/yellow glow when it is mixed with other gases.
+- Kr discharges a greenish-yellow glow when it is mixed with other gases.

-Kr on the Periodic Table
+Krypton on the Periodic Table

 Krypton is very similar to the other noble gases because it is colorless, odorless, and is not very chemically reactive.
 Krypton has an electronegativity of 3.